 College is difficult and can get a little overwhelming.
 It is a lifestyle change with so much to juggle and ace all at the same time – no room to make an error.
+That is why it is an advantage if you can have a school that will fit your personality.
+Maybe consider hiring a college admissions consultant?
+Not just consultants can help find you the best college school, but also they will find the right path for you and set you up in the application process.
+If you’re considering this, then check out first the ExamGenius.
+They have unbiased reviews and guides of the best college admissions consultants.
 With that said, you don’t have to succumb to a rut worrying about the unknown and definitely not by compromising your extrovert personality.

 1. Let the extrovert in you live

 College is a great opportunity to meet new people.
 There are people from all across the country or rather globe for you to socialize with.
 People belonging to diverse cultures and educational backgrounds allow you to widen your horizons and learn beyond classrooms.
 Now, with that said, how to make friends?
 It’s difficult at first but trust me, there are various opportunities you can tap on and meet new people.
 The first and foremost step is to go out more.
 From orientations to exhibits to campus drives, attend them all.
 This way you’ll not only be aware of what’s going on around you but will also help you meet new people and make friends that’ll last you a lifetime.

 Further, if you’re residing at a dorm or community hall, you’ve hit the jackpot.
 Sure, you won’t have a personal bathroom but it definitely provides a community setting.
 You will score great friends right off the bat which will also be your roomies so win-win situation if you ask me.